Gain access to trust funds, grants and other forms of compensation for you or your loved ones.Get Help Now

-These limits are known as statutes of limitations.
 The origins of statutes of limitations can be traced back to Roman law.
 But since asbestos litigation began in the late 1960s, special provisions have developed for timing asbestos personal injury claims.

 As the name suggests, these laws limit the amount of time a claimant can wait to file a lawsuit.
 The statutes governing limitations periods vary by state.
 They also vary by the type of claim.

 The type of claim is important for determining when the limitations period begins to run.
 With few exceptions, plaintiffs are barred from filing a claim if they wait too long after the statute of limitations begins to run.

 So, for instance, under the law, a person filing a breach of contract claim would have a certain amount of time to file a lawsuit after a contract is broken.
 Similarly, the law gives a person filing a personal injury claim a certain amount of time to file a lawsuit after being injured.

 Applying the statute of limitations is straightforward in most cases.
 In personal injury cases, a claimant usually knows when the clock starts ticking on his claim because he usually knows when he was hit by a bus or otherwise injured.
 But that's usually not the case for asbestos personal injury claimants.